Se Va el Caimán

-"Se Va el Caimán" (translation "the alligator is going") is a song written by the Colombian songwriter, José María Peñaranda, in the cumbia genre.
+"Se va el caimán" (Spanish for "the caiman is going") is a cumbia written by the Colombian songwriter, José María Peñaranda.
 It was first recorded by the Eduardo Armani orchestra in 1945.

-En España comúnmente la cantan como: Se va el caimán, se va el caimán, se va pa' la barranquilla, comiendo Pan, comiendo Pan y Torreznos con Mantequilla. (alusión a Marcos Peñas cuando se iba de la compañía).

-En Venezuela comúnmente la cantan como: Se va el caimán, se va el caimán, se va pa' la barranquilla, comiendo Pan, comiendo Pan y Arepa con Mantequilla.

 In its list of the 50 best Colombian songs of all time, El Tiempo, Colombia's most widely circulated newspaper, ranked the song at No. 6.
 Viva Music Colombia rated the song No. 11 on its list of the 100 most important Colombian songs of all time.